vermiceli/nes-contra-us/README.md

  * make the code more readable and similar to what the original developers would have written
- * allow rom hacking without breaking the entire build due to breaking hard-coded memory offsets
+ * allow ROM hacking without breaking the entire build due to breaking hard-coded memory offsets

 When all of this was done, the project could assemble and be byte-for-byte